-In any industry, it is crucial to have capital on hand for emergency purposes.
-Especially in construction, emergencies come up and require business owners to think quickly to react to crises for their clients.
-That means knowing how to utilize funding options that can get you quick funding resources to act fast.
+As in all industries, it is crucial to have capital on hand for emergency purposes.
+Take the construction industry for example.
+Emergencies tend to pop up that require business owners to think quickly in order to react to a crisis.
+This requires knowing how to utilize the various funding options that are available, in order to react in the best interests of your company.

-In this article we are going to cover three ways to obtain financing relatively quickly, compared to other lending options.
-By understanding these three lending products, you can have some choices when it comes to emergency financing for your construction company.
+In this article we are going to cover three ways to obtain financing relatively quickly, compared to other traditional lending options.
+By understanding these three lending programs, you will become aware of the choices available to you when it comes to emergency financing for your construction company.

 Invoice factoring refers to selling accounts receivables for quick cash.
-If a business works with contracts or invoices, their clients have terms of certain length to pay off their bills.
-Invoice factoring allows business owners to leverage secured funds from accounts receivables before their customers make payments.
+If a business works with contracts or invoices, their clients have various terms in which they can pay their invoices.
+Invoice factoring allows business owners to leverage secured funds from accounts receivables, long before their customers are required to submit a payment.

-Sometimes a small business owner can’t wait for their clients to make payments, so they sell their accounts receivables to a factor company.
-The client completes the invoice payments to the factor company instead, and the borrower can get immediate cash to react to emergencies.
+Sometimes a small business owner can’t wait for their clients to pay an invoice due to a variety of reasons, compelling them to sell their accounts receivables to a factor company.
+The client taps into the invoice factoring program, giving them immediate cash to use as needed.

 Line of Credit

-A business line of credit works basically like a credit card, but uses cash that your business can withdraw.
-There are no restrictions on purchases that a business line of credit can cover – making a line of credit perfect to cover emergency financing for your construction company.
-When your client calls and needs a job done quickly, you can use a business line of credit to act fast and get the resources you need.
+A business line of credit works basically like a credit card.
+There are no restrictions on purchases that a line of credit can cover, making it a perfect emergency source of funds for your construction company.
+When your client calls and needs a job done quickly, your business line of credit gives you the ability to act fast and acquire the resources you need.

-Another reason that a line of credit is a good funding option to finance emergencies is because it is a revolving loan product.
-This means that the available funds go up and down based on payments made.
-Once you pay toward the amount owed, the amount available goes back up – which means if you make your payments you can have funds available for an emergency.
-When a crisis occurs, you can act fast and spend the money you need, and pay it later back when things settle down.
+Another reason that a line of credit is a good funding option is because it is a revolving loan product.
+This means that the available funds go up and down based on the payments you make.
+Once you pay down the amount owed, the amount available goes right back up.
+This means if you consistently make your payments you will have the funds available if, and when an emergency arises.

 Another funding option that is available for construction emergencies is equipment financing.
-There are two financing products for equipment: equipment leases and equipment loans.
+There are two financing programs for equipment: equipment leasing and equipment loans.

-An equipment lease is basically like a rental.
-Your construction company can borrow equipment from a lender, making payments over the terms of the lease.
-At the end of the terms you can continue to make payments and extend the lease, stop making payments and end the lease, or sometimes buy out the equipment from the lender.
-An equipment loan is a lump sum term loan to cover the cost of an equipment purchase.
+An equipment lease is basically structured like a rental agreement.
+Your construction company can borrow equipment from a lender and making payments over the term of the lease.
+At the end of the leasing period you can continue to either make payments and extend the lease, stop making payments and end the lease, or purchase the equipment from the lender.
+An equipment loan is a lump sum term loan that covers the entire cost of an equipment purchase.

-Equipment financing is a good option for construction emergencies because it gives your construction company financing options rather than having to make expensive purchases outright on the spot.
-Instead of one large purchase for the equipment needed to act fast in an emergency, you can cover the cost of the equipment over the terms of an equipment lease or loan.
+Equipment financing is a good option for construction emergencies because it gives your construction company financing options rather than having to make expensive purchases that can deplete your cash reserves.
+Instead of a large purchase for needed equipment, you can cover the cost of the equipment over the terms of a lease or loan.